What is content modeling

 - Contain content type elements or content type snippets

-- Typical use case is a concept of a blog post, testimonial or article
+- A typical use case is a concept of a blog post, testimonial or article

 Focus on the purpose of the content type, not its representation.
 However, if you need to embed layout into your model, use a generic Page content type.
 Don’t create types such as Page with left section.
 Instead, use taxonomies or components to specify the layout options.